 But what are the strategies that have gotten these companies where they are today?
 Certainly, they must have struggled at first before finding a rhythm for their distributed operations.
-We dive into that in the sections below.
+We dive into guide of how to manage globally distributed team in the sections below.

 What is a globally distributed team?

 A globally distributed team or a geographically dispersed team is a group of employees who work together at the same company but not physically from the same place or country.
 They can work together at the same time, in sprints or separately, to complete projects.

 Many startups are gravitating towards the distributed model because they can quickly hire top international talent while saving on renting real estate around the globe.

 The quick injection of knowledgeable people allows them to develop their products more rapidly and expand into various international markets.

 More diverse teams have a broader perspective which allows for more innovation.

 They can also experience faster learning and skill development than co-located teams.

 The reality is that companies can save a great deal by hiring developers in other countries rather than paying San Francisco wages.

 As companies scale from their first couple of employees, they will find several similar growing pains.